OmarIzquierdo/Blog/content/posts/nmap-notes.md

 <details>
   <summary><strong>Notes</strong></summary>

-`--data-length` tells nmap to **pad each probe packet with extra data** up to a specific total payload size.
+The `--data-length` option tells nmap to **pad each probe packet with extra data** up to a specific total payload size.
 This can be useful for avoiding simplistic “small packet” filters.
 </details>

 ---